Ever asked yourself why some suits are $400 and others $1,500?

 - Less expensive than a fully canvassed suit.

-- More expensive than a fused suit.
+- More expensive than a fused construction.

 Full Canvas Suit Construction (Beast mode)

-Our full-canvassed suit jackets are hand constructed with canvas fabric that spans the entire inside of the front panel and lapels of the jacket.
+Our full-canvassed jackets are hand constructed with canvas fabric that spans the entire inside of the front panel and lapels of the jacket.
 The canvas acts as the middle layer, the structural layer of the jacket and is sewn in loosely so that it can float freely inside the jacket while you wear it.
 The end product is a high quality suit jacket that drapes over your body shape naturally, adjusting and conforming to your every move.
 Full canvassed suits continue to conform to your body every time you wear it and continue to look better each time you wear it.

-Full canvassed suit jackets are the most expensive because they require the most touch and time from a highly skilled tailor to create.
+Full canvassed jackets are the most expensive because they require the most touch and time from a highly skilled tailor to create.
 In return for the higher price, you’ll get a world-class suit that starts to mould to you and will last a very long time if you take care of it.

 - Conforms to your body and continues to fit better with time.